Jasonlee1995/Jasonlee1995.github.io/_posts/2021-03-10-AlexNet-US.md

 # 1. Intro

-This paper review is brief review of the paper, so it does not contain all the contents of the paper.
+This post is brief review of the paper, so it does not contain all the contents of the paper.

 Check-out more details and contents from original paper or [`github`](https://github.com/Jasonlee1995/AI_Papers/issues/1).